Sailing at the 1900 Summer Olympics: Venues

-During the early years of the Olympic movement there were no strict rules for the assignment of venues.
-For the Olympic sailing in 1900 the organizers decided to combine the Olympic sailing for the smaller yachts with the regattas of the Exposition Universelle on the river Seine near Meulan.
-For the larger yachts an Olympic regatta was held at Le Havre.
+During the early years of the Olympic movement, there were no strict rules for the assignment of venues.
+For the Olympic sailing in 1900, the organizers decided to combine the Olympic sailing for the smaller yachts with the regattas of the Exposition Universelle on the river Seine near Meulan.
+For the larger yachts, an Olympic regatta was held at Le Havre.

 Meulan

-During the Olympic regattas of the Exposition Universelle of 1900 there were more than 100 yachts racing from Paris, Rouen, Cannes, Nantes and Arcachon and yachts from England, Germany, the United States and Holland.
+During the Olympic regattas of the Exposition Universelle of 1900, there were more than 100 yachts racing from Paris, Rouen, Cannes, Nantes and Arcachon and yachts from England, Germany, the United States and Holland.
 The Bassin Olympique was the river Seine near the Cercle de la Voile de Paris that served as the Olympic harbor.

 The race conditions at Meulan during the Olympic regatta were not ideal.
 A light breeze could hardly make the sailing interesting.
 Since the river Seine mainly runs from east to west, the light north-easterly breeze was partly blocked by buildings or trees on the river bank, thus heavily influencing the regatta.

 Le Havre

-During the second part of the Olympic regatta the Atlantic Ocean was used for the races of the 10 – 20 ton and the 20+ ton yachts.
+During the second part of the Olympic regatta, the Atlantic Ocean was used for the races of the 10 – 20 ton and the 20+ ton yachts.
 The conditions during the regatta were so good that the 10 – 20 Ton class was able to sail the complete 22 nautical mile triangular course.
 The premises of the Société des Régates du Havre were used as Olympic harbor.

 Course areas

-Since there were two venues there were two course areas.
-One the river Seine near Meulan.
-Here the organization could set courses of 8, 15 and 19 km.
+Since there were two venues, there were two course areas.
+One was on the river Seine near Meulan.
+Here, the organization could set courses of 8, 15 and 19 km.
 The other course area was on the North Atlantic off the coats of Le Havre.
-Here courses could be set up to 40 nmi.
+Here, courses could be set up to 40 nmi.

 Participating nations

 6 nations sent sailors.
 Several teams had crews from multiple countries, and in one case, they won a gold medal.
-This team, of the United Kingdom and France, is attributed as a mixed team.
+This team of the United Kingdom and France, is attributed as a mixed team.